 An early annual review can be requested at any time by the child’s parents/carers and should be called by the school where there is a sudden significant change in the pupils needs.

 This policy has been written in line with our Equalities policy which is available on our school website.

-Policy written By Caroline Elliott - Headteacher & SENCo and Tony Palin, Assistant Headteacher and Assistant SENCo
+Policy written by Accomplish MAT

-Next review September 2023
+Next Review: October 2025